dgraph-io/dgraph/README.md

 Now that you're within the Docker instance, you can start the server.
 ```
 $ mkdir /dgraph/m # Ensure mutations directory exists.
-$ server --mutations /dgraph/m --postings /dgraph/p --uids /dgraph/u
+$ dgraph --mutations /dgraph/m --postings /dgraph/p --uids /dgraph/u
 ```
 There are some more options that you can change.
-Run `server --help` to look at them.
+Run `dgraph --help` to look at them.

 Run some mutations and query the server, like so:
 ```